cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 {:aside}
 >
-Since the pair of an SDF model and a mapping file is equivalent in semantics to the augmented model created from the two, there is no fundamental difference between specifying aspects in the SDF model or leaving them in a mapping file.
+Since the pair of an SDF model and a Supplement is equivalent in semantics to the augmented model created from the two, there is no fundamental difference between specifying aspects in the SDF model or leaving them in a Supplement.
 Also, parts of an ecosystem-specific vocabulary may in fact be mappable to the SDF base vocabulary.
-Therefore, developing the mapping between SDF and an ecosystem requires careful consideration which of the features should be available to other ecosystems and therefore should best be part of the common SDF model, and which are best handled in a mapping file specific to the ecosystem.
+Therefore, developing the mapping between SDF and an ecosystem requires careful consideration which of the features should be available to other ecosystems and therefore should best be part of the common SDF model, and which are best handled in a Supplement specific to the ecosystem.

 <!-- TODO: Also needs to take NIPC into account somewhere -->